-Finally, it is important to note that the proposed project is scheduled to be reviewed by the Planning Board on September 27, 2016, with regard to important issues related to the operations of the project, including parking, traffic, noise, deliveries, sanitation and security.
+Finally, it is important to note that the proposed project was approved by the Planning Board on November 15, 2016.
+Important issues related to the operations of the project, including parking, traffic, noise, deliveries, sanitation and security were addressed by Planning Board.